 Possessing LSD is a class C felony, leading to penalties of up to 5 years in jail and a $5,000 fine.

-No. MDMA (ecstasy) is currently listed as a Schedule I substance in the state of North Dakota.
+No. MDMA (ecstasy) is currently listed as a Schedule I substance in North Dakota.

 However, MDMA may become legal across the entire United States for use in MDMA-assisted psychotherapy.
 The FDA is currently reviewing an application submitted by The Multidisciplinary Association for Psychedelic Studies (MAPS).